We are delighted if you are thinking of getting married at All Saints’.

 Preparing for your marriage

-We will ask you to come to one of our Marriage Preparation Days, which are held twice a year on a Saturday in the Church Centre.
+We will normally ask you to come to one of our Marriage Preparation Days, which are held on a Saturday in the Church Centre.
 Then about two months before your wedding the priest who is going to marry you will arrange to meet with you and agree the details of your wedding ceremony with you.

 When your wedding plans have been finalised and agreed, you will need to send us a completed Wedding Fees Form and the appropriate payment.